goldstrike77/ansible-role-OS-beats/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs elastic Beats on operating system, including establishing a filesystem structure and server configuration with some common operational features.
+The Beats are lightweight data shippers, that you install on your servers to capture all sorts of operational data (think of logs, metrics, or network packet data).
+The Beats send the operational data to Elasticsearch, either directly or via Logstash, so it can be visualized with Kibana.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs elastic Beats on operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7